sourcefrog/conserve/README.md

 Dependencies
 ============

-Ubuntu/Debian package names are listed in `debian_dependencies` for ease of installation:

-    sudo apt-get install --no-install-recommends `cat debian_dependencies`
+Most dependencies will be automatically installed by `cargo build`.

-To run the tests, [cram](https://pypi.python.org/pypi/cram) is needed:
+To run the blackbox tests, [cram](https://pypi.python.org/pypi/cram) is needed:

     pip install cram